Safer celebration: Choose your fun this Spring Racing Carnival

 Take it easy — Everything in moderation

-It’s been a heavy few years for Australian communities.
-Bushfires, pandemics, floods, inflation.
+The Spring Racing Carnival presents an opportunity to loosen up and forget your stress for a while.
 A lot of us are looking for a way to release that tension.
 For some of us the festivities of the Spring Racing Carnival present an opportunity to loosen up and forget your stress for a while.
 Unfortunately, sometimes we party a little too hard and the whole experience ends up increasing our stress in the long run.
 We drink too much and say something we shouldn’t, end up with an expensive Uber cleaning fee, or drive when we really weren’t safe to.
 It was supposed to be fun but it just made everything worse.

 You can save yourself from that feeling by taking your time and planning ahead.